Tourvia Tourvia

 Native integration

-works inside the org instead of adding another operational layer
+Deployment story: it works inside the org instead of adding another disconnected operational layer.

-behavior in metadata, presentation in Lightning App Builder
+Admin workflow: behavior lives in metadata, while presentation stays manageable in Lightning App Builder.

-native placement and reusable workflow logic make rollout easier to defend
+Buying logic: native placement and reusable workflow logic make rollout easier to defend for real Salesforce teams.

 Record page integration without workflow disruption